 I set upon a jaunt in sun dried air,

-The rain of hours ago had passed away;
+The rain of hours ago now passed away;

-What pleasure more to find you on my walk
+What pleasure pure to find you on my walk

-I bade you come and join me for light talk
+I bade you come and join me for small talk

 That we escape the numb of boredom’s blight.